wilson0x4d/X4DESO/X4D_Core/README.md

 ## Donations

-I hope you enjoy using my add-ons as much as I do creating them.
+I hope you enjoy using my add-ons as much as I enjoy creating them.
 If you want to show your support and donate :D I can always use in-game gold and items, and they're easy things to come by.